Benjamin of Tiberias: Final years

 In 628 following the reign of Khosrow II, Kavadh II made peace with Heraclius giving Palaestina Prima and the True Cross back to the Byzantines.
 The conquered city and the Holy Cross would remain in Sasanian hands until they were returned by Shahrbaraz.
 Shahrbaraz and his son Niketas, who converted to Christianity, would control Jerusalem until at least the late summer/early autumn of 629.
 On March 21 630 Heraclius marched in triumph into Jerusalem with the True Cross.
 Heraclius came as victor into the Land of Israel and the Jews of Tiberias and Nazareth, under the leadership of Benjamin of Tiberias, surrendered and asked for his protection.
 It is said that Benjamin even accompanied Heraclius on his voyage to Jerusalem and Benjamin was persuaded to convert, Benjamin obtained a general pardon for himself and the Jews.
 He was baptized in Nablus in the house of Eustathios, an influential Christian.
-However, once Heraclius reached Jerusalem he was persuaded to go back on his promise to Benjamin of Tiberias.
+However, once Heraclius reached Jerusalem and saw the mass graves of massacred Christians at the Mamilla Reservoir, he was persuaded to go back on his promise to Benjamin of Tiberias.
 Jews were expelled from Jerusalem and were not allowed to settle within a three-mile radius.
 A general massacre of the Jewish population ensued.
 The massacre devastated the Jewish communities of Galilee and Jerusalem.
 According to Eutychius (887-940), the Christians population and monks of Jerusalem convinced the Emperor to break his word.
 Some modern scholars ascribe the story of the "Oath of Heraclius" to the realm of legend doubting that Heraclius ever made such a promise, instead ascribing this as a product of later apologists.
 In atonement for the violation of the emperor's oath to the Jews, the monks are said to have pledged themselves to a yearly fast, which is still observed by the Copts, called the Fast of Heraclius.
 The fate of Benjamin is not known for certain.